laravel/docs/upgrade.md

 The `isReleased`, `hasFailed` and `markAsFailed` methods [have been added to the `Illuminate\Contracts\Queue\Job` contract](https://github.com/laravel/framework/pull/26908).
 If you are implementing this interface, you should add these methods to your implementation.

-#### Blocking Pop
+#### Redis Blocking Pop

 **Likelihood Of Impact: Very Low**

-Blocking pop from a Redis queue is now safe.
-Previously, there was a small chance that a queued job could be lost if the Redis server or worker crashes at the same time the job is retrieved.
-In order to make blocking pops safe, a new Redis list with suffix `:notify` is used for each Laravel queue.
+Using the "blocking pop" feature of the Redis queue driver is now safe.
+Previously, there was a small chance that a queued job could be lost if the Redis server or worker crashed at the same time the job was retrieved.
+In order to make blocking pops safe, a new Redis list with suffix `:notify` is created for each Laravel queue.

 ### Requests